 Many Royal Warrant holders are within reach of Buckingham Palace and Clarence House in London.
 There are also concentrations of Royal Warrant holders around other Royal Residences – Windsor Castle, Balmoral, the Palace of Holyroodhouse, Sandringham and Highgrove House – and the local associations have developed around these.

 The local associations play a vital role in providing a wide range of social, business and networking events for local members, which complement the work of the national Association in bringing together the community of Royal Warrant holders.
 Each local association has its own history and character, and operates on a largely voluntary basis.

 The Windsor, Eton & District Association is the oldest of the local associations.
 Its origins can be traced to 1810, when the tradesmen serving Windsor Castle first formally dined together.
 It joined the national Association in 1987.

 Following Queen Victoria's first visit to Deeside in 1848, a number of Aberdeenshire tradespeople found custom with the Balmoral Estate, the Monarch's private home in Scotland.
 In 1871, the Aberdeen Association was formally constituted, and it joined the national Association in 1931.

-Founded in 1894 as the Edinburgh Association of Royal Tradesmen, this association changed its name to The Edinburgh Royal Warrant Holders Association (ERWHA) in 1994.
+Founded in 1894 as the Edinburgh Association of Royal Tradesmen, this association changed its name to The Edinburgh Royal Warrant Holders Association in 1994, having joined the national Association in 1932.
 The Palace of Holyroodhouse in Edinburgh is HM The Queen's official Scottish residence.